CallismartLtd/smart-woo-service-invoicing/readme.txt

 - Callistus Nwachukwu

 == Changelog ==
+= 2.0.11 - 2024-09-02 =
+* Fixed
+  - PDF invoice download resulting to fatal error due to PHP 8.0 compatibility with mPDF library.
+  - Minor bugs.

+* Tested
+  - With WordPress 6.6.2
+  - With WooCommerce 9.2.3

 = 2.0.1 - 2024-08-25 =
 * Added:
   - Support for downloading assets from protected resource servers.